jgarciasuarez/jgarciasuarez.github.io/index.md

 ## Teaching experience

-I have been a Graduate Teaching Assistant for Prof. Asimaki’s class AM/CE 151a Dynamics and Vibrations (Fall 2017, Fall 2018 and Fall 2019).
+I have been a teaching assistant for Prof. Asimaki’s class AM/CE 151a Dynamics and Vibrations (Fall 2017, Fall 2018 and Fall 2019).

 Moreover, I have had a chance to teach one special lecture on Dimensional Analysis (Prof. Asimaki’s class ME 12b Mechanics, Winter 2019) and another one on Dynamic Fracture Mechanics (Prof. Rosakis’ class Ae265a Static and Dynamic Failure of Brittle Solids and Interfaces, Fall 2019).